 Security deposit is usually either a set amount or determined with a specific calculation method.
-The exact amount depends on various aspects, such as the rental time and length, the renter’s place of residence and the rental location.
+The exact amount depends on various aspects, such as the rental time and length, car type, the renter’s place of residence and the rental location.

 - For cross-border rentals, the security deposit is equal to the purchasing value of the vehicle.